 In the trial court, Sunrich Port argued that it had provided port operations for the carrying vessel because it had the port operator contract with the buyer and had followed the buyer’s instruction according to the contract.
 Sunrich handled the cargo with the seller because it was required by the buyer.
 This did not mean that Sunrich had a bailment contract relation with the seller or the agent of the seller.
 Thus, Sunrich argued that it had no liability to China Railway for the release of the cargo to the buyer.
 This argument was accepted by the Xiamen Maritime Court.
 It was pointed out that there was no evidence to prove a bailment relationship between China Railway and Sunrich Port.
-The facts of the discharge and storage of the cargo could not prove the existence of a bailment contractual relationship or a duty of care owed by Sunrise Port under the law of bailment.
-In fact, there was no bailment contract between China Railway and Sunrise Port.
-Sunrise Port accepted the cargo and transported the cargo from the vessel to the port yard according to the port operation contract.
-In the view of the Xiamen Maritime Court, the buyer entrusted Sunrise Port to store the cargo based on its possession of the cargo, and Sunrise Port released the cargo according to the instructions of the buyer.
+The facts of the discharge and storage of the cargo could not prove the existence of a bailment contractual relationship or a duty of care owed by Sunrich Port under the law of bailment.
+In fact, there was no bailment contract between China Railway and Sunrich Port.
+Sunrich Port accepted the cargo and transported the cargo from the vessel to the port yard according to the port operation contract.
+In the view of the Xiamen Maritime Court, the buyer entrusted Sunrich Port to store the cargo based on its possession of the cargo, and Sunrich Port released the cargo according to the instructions of the buyer.
 Therefore, China Railway’s reservation of the title of the cargo under the sale contract was not prejudiced.
 The Xiamen Maritime Court dismissed China Railway’s claim.

 China Railway appealed to the Fujian High People’s Court.
 The appellate court upheld the decision of the trial court and dismissed the appeal.
-The appellate court repeated that Sunrise Port had a bailment relationship with the buyer rather than with China Railway.
-Sunrise Port stored the cargo by possession because of the possessory right of the buyer.
-The appellate court further clarified that Sunrise Port had a duty of care for the storage of the cargo under the bailment contract with the buyer but had no duty and no ability to contact the owner, controller, or the cargo in each transaction.
-In other words, the matters of the sale contract were not the matters of Sunrise Port.
-Therefore, Sunrise Port had the right to release the cargo to the buyer based on the presumption of and reliance on the property rights and the buyer’s right of disposal.
-The appellate court held that Sunrise Port did not infringe on the rights of China Railway and thus did not bear any tort liability to China Railway.
+The appellate court repeated that Sunrich Port had a bailment relationship with the buyer rather than with China Railway.
+Sunrich Port stored the cargo by possession because of the possessory right of the buyer.
+The appellate court further clarified that Sunrich Port had a duty of care for the storage of the cargo under the bailment contract with the buyer but had no duty and no ability to verify the owner or controller of the cargo in each transaction.
+In other words, the matters of the sale contract were not the matters of Sunrich Port.
+Therefore, Sunrich Port had the right to release the cargo to the buyer based on the presumption of and reliance on the property rights and the buyer’s right of disposal.
+The appellate court held that Sunrich Port did not infringe on the rights of China Railway and thus did not bear any tort liability to China Railway.